 So where’s the proof for that amazing claim?
 That’s what Matthew chapter 28 is all about: the resurrection.
-The risen Christ is speaking, and Jesus always claimed the resurrection would be proof of his authority.
+The risen Christ is speaking, and Jesus claimed that the resurrection would prove His authority.
 John records Jesus conversation with the Jewish authorities: ‘The Jews therefore answered him, “What sign do you show us”… Jesus answered them, “Destroy this temple, and in three days I will raise it up.” … he spoke of the temple of his body’(John 2:18-21).
 So when Peter addressed the crowds at Pentecost, at the very start of Christian world mission, he said, ‘“This Jesus God raised up, to which we all are witnesses… God has made him both Lord and Christ… Repent, and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of sins, and you will receive the gift of the Holy Spirit.
 For the promise is to you, and to your children, and to all who are far off, even as many as the Lord our God will call to himself.”’(Acts 2:32-39)

-Note that in both passages baptism is the initiation rite of new Christian disciples.
+Note that in both passages baptism is the initiation rite for new Christian disciples.
 But it’s a mistake to think that mission is just about evangelism and baptisms, more evangelists and more baptisms.
 The word ‘“disciples”’ corrects that.
-It’s not just about making evangelists of all nations, but making disciples, ‘“teaching them to observe all things that I commanded you”’.
+It’s not just about making evangelists of all nations, but making disciples, and ‘“teaching them to observe all things that I commanded you”’.
 Christianity is a religion full of teaching and calls to obey that teaching.
 Matthew’s Gospel, more than any other, presents Jesus as a teacher.
 It preserves large chunks of his teaching, most notably the Sermon on the Mount.
-Matthew, in concluding his gospel with this commission, surely intends to underline all Jesus’ teaching he’s so carefully presented for us in the preceding chapters.
+Matthew, in concluding his gospel with this commission, surely intends to underline all of Jesus’ teaching he’s so carefully presented for us in the preceding chapters.
 He intends us to use this material when making disciples and teaching them to obey.